 Top Three Disney World FastPass Priorities by Park

 Disney's Animal Kingdom

 Want to see the full list?
-Check out our Touring Plan page.
+Check out our Park Plans page.
 It also lists the suggested sequence of lands or areas to visit by park.
-Each of these are among the most popular attractions within the park that see the highest wait times.
+Each of these is among the most popular attractions within the parks that see the highest wait times.
 In some of the parks, it's an easier decision because of the abundance of high-priority attractions.
-At Epcot and Disney’s Hollywood Studios, it’s a more difficult decision, which brings me to my next point.
+At EPCOT and Disney’s Hollywood Studios, it’s a more difficult decision, which brings me to my next point.

 Disney's Hollywood Studios Tier 1 Attractions and Entertainment

 - Mickey & Minnie's Runaway Railway